 Recipient is responsible for all income taxes social insurance, payroll tax, payment on account or other tax-related items attributable to any Award ("Tax-Related Items").
 The Company shall take such steps as are appropriate to satisfy the obligations with regard to Tax-Related Items.
 The Company shall have the right to deduct directly from any payment or delivery of shares due to recipient or from recipient's regular compensation to effect compliance with, all Tax-Related Items including withholding and reporting with respect to the exercise of any Option.
 Acceptance of an Award constitutes affirmative consent by recipient to such withholding.
 Recipient acknowledges that the ultimate liability for all Tax-related Items is and remains recipient's responsibility and may exceed the amount actually withheld by the Company.
-Further, if recipient has become subject to tax in more than one jurisdiction between the date of grant and the date of any relevant taxable event, recipient acknowledges that the Company may be required to withhold or account for Tax-Related Items in more than one jurisdiction.
-In those countries where there is no withholding on account of such Tax-Related Items, recipients must pay the appropriate taxes as required by any country where they are subject to tax.
-In those instances where Company is required to calculate and remit withholding on Tax-Related Items after shares have already been delivered, recipient shall pay the Company any amount of Tax-Related Items that Company is required to account for.
-The Company may refuse to distribute an Award if Recipient fails to comply with his or her obligations in connection with Tax-Related Items.
+Further, if recipient has become subject to tax in more than one jurisdiction between the date of grant and the date of any relevant taxable event, recipient acknowledges that the Company may be required to withhold or account for Tax-Related Items as a required by any country where they are subject to tax.
+In those instances where Company is required to calculate and remit withholding on Tax-Related Items shares have already been delivered, recipient shall pay the Company any amount of Tax-Related Items that Company is required to account for.
+The Company is required to account for Tax-Related Items.